JetBrains/guide/site/java/tutorials/dependency-matrix/interpret-dependency-matrix/index.md

 ![Dependency Matrix](dependency-matrix.png)

 The row headers represent the program structure.
-In this example, the matrix contains the same modules from the **Project tool window** as rows.
+In this example, the matrix contains the same modules from the _Project_ tool window as rows.

-Notice that the modules are not sorted alphabetically, as they are in the **Project tool window**.
+Notice that the modules are not sorted alphabetically, as they are in the _Project_ tool window.
 The matrix moves the components that are used the most to the bottom.
 This means that the components located at the top of the matrix _depend on_ the components below.

 Since this is a matrix, the column headers are the same as the row headers.
 They are omitted to save space.
 The dashes on the diagonal correspond to self-dependencies, which are not shown.

-As you can see in the legend at the top right of the **DSM tool window**:
+As you can see in the legend at the top right of the _DSM_ tool window:

 - dependencies are shown in blue
 - mutual or cyclic dependencies, meaning that two components depend on each other, are shown in red